K-Way windbreaker brand taps hip new market with R&D line | Times Leader

 The season’s anoraks are ample, almost flowing like dresses, and the famous pocket for storing the jacket is hidden.

-“This R&D label gives us the possibility to go beyond our classic or standard looks,’’ Gamerboni said.
+“This R&D label gives us the possibility to go beyond our classic or standard looks,’’ Gamberoni said.
 “K-way is still sporty more in the spirit than in the sport per se.”